medic/cht-docs/content/en/apps/reference/forms/app.md

 }
 ```

-### CHT Special Fields
+## CHT Special Fields

-Set either `NationalQuintile` and/or `UrbanQuintile` on a form to associate this values to the people where the form was submitted.
-These fields should direct descendants of the fields on a report.
+The `NationalQuintile` and `UrbanQuintile` fields on a form will be assigned to all people belonging to the place.
+This is helpful when household surveys have quintile information which could be used to target health services for individuals. {{< see-also prefix="Read More" page="apps/guides/forms/wealth-quintiles" >}}

 ## Uploading Binary Attachments